SuadeLabs/fire/documentation/properties/type.md

 An account holding reserves.
 [Reserves][reserve] are created from profit or from capital gains and are retained by an entity for a specific or more general purpose.
 Reserves are essentially anything on the equity side of the balance sheet that is not capital.

 [reserve]: https://en.wikipedia.org/wiki/Reserve_(accounting)

+### valuation_allowance

+An account that holds valuation allowances related to deferred tax assets (DTAs) arising from temporary differences.

 ### other